-One of the conspiracies that involves Freemasonry is that President John F. Kennedy was assassinated by us for exposing us in a speech he gave in 1961.
-Often conspiracy theorists cherry pick a few quotes from this speech to demean and defame Freemasonry.
+One of the conspiracies that involve Freemasonry is that President John F. Kennedy was assassinated by us for exposing us in a speech he gave in 1961.
+Often conspiracy theorists cherry-pick a few quotes from this speech to demean and defame Freemasonry.
 They also state that his speech concerned Freemasonry and all fraternal orders within the United States.
 Then they say that because President Kennedy gave this speech the Freemasons retaliated by having him assassinated.
 When reading the entire speech one can easily see the absurdity of this argument.
-In this article, I will provide a transcript of the entire speech (from the Miller Center) before addressing and analyzing it.
+In this article, I will provide a transcript of the entire speech (from the JFK Library) before addressing and analyzing it.

 Here is the transcript of the speech “President and the Press” given by President Kennedy on April 27, 1961, at the Waldorf-Astoria Hotel in New York City before the American Newspaper Publishers Association: